 Ever wonder why sometimes scuba divers roll backward off of the side of a boat?
 Different entry methods can keep you safe when you enter the water in different conditions.
 While it might look strange to see a diver enter the water backward, sometimes it’s the best option.

-Every diving scenario is different, and some dives are better than others in certain circumstances.
-Read on for more on why divers enter the water backward and for more information on water entry methods.
+Every diving scenario is different and every dive boat has different equipment and techniques.
+Read more on why divers enter the water backward and other water entry methods.

 Why Enter the Water Backward When Scuba Diving?